Music, spirituality, and the political thriller

 Background

 In October 2005 my late wife, Mariann, was hospitalized in Calgary, Alberta, Canada.
 This being Canada, that meant that she entered, as a patient, a nationalized health service.
 Canadians are proud of their health service, their ‘public option’.
 In fact its quality is variable.
-Canadians can be even more cut-off from the rest of the world than is the US.
+Canadians can be even more cut-off from the rest of the world than Americans.

 After six weeks, two CAT scans, two misdiagnoses and three weeks in hospitals (two hospitals–she spent two weeks in the wrong one by administrative accident), she was finally diagnosed with pancreatic cancer.
 Unless you’re the CEO of Apple, this is a death sentence with a six month time frame. read more »